 The process in which a metal allows the flow of heat through it is called its thermal conductivity.
 Most of metals are good conductors of heat, such as silver, gold, iron, copper and aluminium.
 Silver and copper are the best conductor of heat.

-Procedure: Take a metal rod and place it's one end in hot water.
+Take a metal rod and place its one end in hot water.

-Procedure: Take a small wire and clamp it on a stand as shown in figure as below.
+Take a small wire and clamp it on a stand as shown in the figure below.
 Then fix a pin to the free end of the wire with the help of wax.
 Now heat the copper wire with a candle or burner near its clamped end.

-Result: This shows that metals are good conductors of heat.
+This shows that metals are good conductors of heat.
 This experiment also shows that metal wire does not melt. i.e. metals have high melting points.
 Repeat this activity with aluminium & iron metal.
-Now an important point arises that "How do metals conduct heat?"

 Metals conduct heat when a portion of an object made of metal is heated, its atoms gain energy.
 The energetic atoms vibrate vigorously and transfer energy to the other adjacent atoms.
 In this way the entire object and anything in its contact also become hot.